Tech Career PathSoft Skills in 2026: Your Career Success Guide in the AI Era

 Google found that its most successful teams weren't the most technically brilliant — they excelled at psychological safety (each member's ability to share ideas without fear).
 That's a soft skill through and through.

-30-Day Soft Skills Development Plan
+What Does a 30-Day Soft Skills Development Plan Look Like?

 Week 1: Communication